Center for International Earth Science Information Network (CIESIN) Columbia University

 Geospatial Analysis for Attaining the Millennium Development Goals and Sustainable Development

-WorkshopUniversity of Bonn, Bonn, Germany
+WorkshopUniversity of Bonn, Germany

 This five-day training workshop in geospatial data analysis techniques will take place April 20-24, 2009 (one week prior to the upcoming International Human Dimensions Programme Open Meeting.)
 Aimed at staff from census bureaus, health ministries, and/or non-governmental organizations in developing countries, the workshop will use geospatial analysis to help guide efforts to meet the MDGs (Millennium Development Goals) and promote sustainable development.
 Digital recording of the training and course materials will be made available on the Web site of PERN (Population-Environment Research Network), hosted by CIESIN.
-CIESIN is hosting the workshop, with support from the IUSSP (International Union for the Scientific Study of Population).
-Registration information.

 Feb